 In recent years, there has been an active interest in determining the limiting behavior of the multiple ergodic averages for various sequences $a_1(n),...,a_k(n)$ of integers, where $T$ is an invertible measure preserving transformation acting on a probability space $(X,\mathcal{X},\m)$ and $f_1,..,f_k$ are functions in $L^{\infty}(\m)$.
-Through the breakthrough work of Furstenberg \cite{Fu1}, which provided a new proof of Szemer\'{e}di's theorem using tools from ergodic theory, it has been understood that the study of the averages in \eqref{multiple} has important applications in number theory and combinatorics.
-In particular, we now have significant generalizations of Szemer\'{e}di's theorem, some of which have not been proven with tools other than the study of ergodic averages.
+Through the breakthrough work of Furstenberg \cite{Fu1}, which delivered a new proof of Szemer\'{e}di's theorem using tools from ergodic theory, it has been apparent that the analysis of the averages in \eqref{multiple} has noteworthy applications to number theory and combinatorics.
+In particular, we now have substantial generalizations of Szemer\'{e}di's theorem, some of which have not been demonstrated with approaches other than the use of ergodic theory.

-An important tool in establishing convergence of the averages in \eqref{multiple} is the structure theorem of Host-Kra \cite{Host-Kra1}, which in many cases reduces the above problem to studying rotations on certain spaces with algebraic structure, which are called nilmanifolds (we refer to the reader to \cite{Host-Kra structures} for a full presentation of the theory).
-The study of nilmanifolds is important due to aforementioned ties to ergodic theory, as well as the numerous applications in combinatorics and number theory.
+An integral tool in verifying convergence of the averages in \eqref{multiple} is the structure theorem of Host-Kra \cite{Host-Kra1}, which in multiple cases reduces the above problem to studying rotations on particular spaces with algebraic structure, which are called nilmanifolds (see \cite{Host-Kra structures} for a full presentation of the theory).
+A nilmanifold is a homogeneous space $X=G/\G$, where $G$ is a nilpotent Lie group and $\G$ is a discrete cocompact subgroup.
+The study of nilmanifolds is essential due to its ties to ergodic theory mentioned above, as well as the numerous applications to combinatorics and number theory.

-In this article, our main problem is to study the distribution of orbits in a nilmanifold along sequences that arise from smooth functions and have polynomial growth \footnote{A sequence $a(n)$ has polynomial growth, if there exists a positive integer $k$ such that $\lim\limits_{n\to+\infty} \frac{a(n)}{n^k}=0.$ }.
-We assume that our functions are elements of a Hardy field (for the definition of a Hardy field, we refer the reader to Section \ref{background}).
-In particular, we extend the uniform distribution results in \cite{Fraeq} and some of the results in \cite{Richter}, while also making progress towards a conjecture of Frantzikinakis \cite{Fraeq}.
+In this article, our central problem is the study of the distribution of orbits in a nilmanifold along sequences that arise from smooth functions with polynomial growth.
+We suppose that our functions are elements of a Hardy field (for the definition of a Hardy field, we direct the reader to Section \ref{background}).
+The benefit of working within a Hardy field is that certain "regularity" properties of the derivatives of a function, which are vital in several parts of our proofs, can be extrapolated from a simple growth condition on the initial function.
+For instance, a condition like \eqref{P_0} below imposes multiple pleasant properties on the derivatives of a function in $\mathcal{H}$.